Life of Joseph Smith from 1839 to 1844: United States presidential campaign

 Smith wrote to the leading presidential candidates and asked them what they would do to protect the Mormons.
 After receiving noncommittal or negative responses, Smith announced his own third-party candidacy for President of the United States, suspended regular proselytizing, and sent out the Quorum of the Twelve and hundreds of other political missionaries.
 The Anointed Quorum chose Sidney Rigdon as Smith's running mate.
+His top aide Brigham Young campaigned for Smith.

+Political positions

 Smith proposed the redemption of slaves by selling public lands and decreasing the size and salary of Congress; the closure of prisons; the annexation of Texas, Oregon, and parts of Canada; the securing of international rights on high seas; free trade; and the re-establishment of a national bank.
-His top aide Brigham Young campaigned for Smith saying, "He it is that God of Heaven designs to save this nation from destruction and preserve the Constitution."

-Political commitments

-Illinois governor Thomas Ford thought the summer's events presaged Smith's downfall, that a majority of Illinois residents were "determined upon driving the Mormons out of the State; and everything connected with the Mormons became political."
-In December 1843, Smith petitioned Congress for the right to make Nauvoo an independent federal territory with the right to call out federal troops in its defense.
-Then, probably unwisely, Smith also decided to desert both Whigs and Democrats, and announce his own candidacy for President of the United States, sending out the apostles to advertise his campaign.
-Meanwhile, he made plans to scout possible sites for a large Mormon settlement in Oregon or California.